hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 - If content is complex or a smaller data set (e.g., a Table of basic user data), `tall` cell density allows for more breathing room surrounding the content.
 - If content is largely string/text-based, `short` allows for more content to be displayed within the page.
 - While denser content allows for more rows to be displayed within a single page, it also makes comprehension and scanning more difficult.

+## Multi-select

+Multi-selection allows users to select multiple rows from a dataset for batch operations such as delete, move, or update, enhancing efficiency.

+Indeterminate State in Rows/Results:
+It is recommended to not use an indeterminate state within individual rows.
+This approach is more effectively applied to the global selection checkbox, as it helps to avoid potential confusion at the row level.

+### Patterns

+Global Selection:
+Enables selecting all items in a dataset through a single action, usually a master checkbox, making performing actions on the entire page easy.

+Global Actions:
+These operations apply to all selected rows (i.e., delete or move), allowing quick control of multiple rows on other pages within the dataset.

+Number of Selected Items:
+Shows a count of selected rows, updated as selections change, providing a clear overview of user selections.

+Selection in Paginated Tables:
+In paginated tables, selections should be manageable across pages, maintaining the integrity of user choices throughout the dataset.